 From the start, the sights and sounds of the African bush struck a cord in me.
 The centre is situated on high ground and has stunning views all around.
 The sense of peace and space was thrilling.

 In my two weeks at the centre, I was given Bobby to look after.
 Bobby is a young white rhino, who was six months old and weighed about half a tonne.
 The time I spent with this amazing animal will always be very special in my life.

 Each day he was given five feeds of powdered milk, water, and vitamins with each feed being 8 litres.
 The first was at 6.30 am and the last was at 9.30 pm.
 I will always remember how he would be waiting to be fed as he would know when his feeds were due.
 He always enjoyed the company and attention and would communicate with gentle whines and chirping sounds.
 At these times it was easy to forget that this ‘baby’ was half a tonne of muscle and pure strength who could be irritated and bad-tempered.

-"Also on the land of the centre there was a group of giraffe who were regular visitors in the morning.
+There was a group of giraffes who were regular visitors in the morning at the centre.
 It is hard to imagine a more surreal moment, in the early hours with the morning mist and soft light, these graceful and elegant animals would visit us.
 The thrill and beauty of such an encounter is an amazing experience, to see these animals in their natural environment was a privilege.